ssp964/Real-Estate-Data-Processing-Pipeline/README.md

 # Real Estate Data Processing Pipeline

 ## Project Description
 This project is a Python-based data processing pipeline for real estate market analysis.
-It ingests, cleans, and explores real estate data, providing insights such as property type distributions, average prices, and more.
+It ingests, cleans, transforms, and explores real estate data, providing insights such as property type distributions, average prices, and more.
 The pipeline is built using object-oriented programming principles for modularity and maintainability.

 The application demonstrates:
 - How to encapsulate data operations in a class (`RealEstateDataset`)
 - Data ingestion, cleaning (handling missing/invalid values), and basic exploratory analysis
+- Feature engineering and advanced visualization
-- Use of pandas and numpy for efficient data manipulation
+- Use of pandas, numpy, matplotlib, and seaborn for efficient data manipulation and visualization

 **Why these technologies?**
 - **Python** is widely used for data science and scripting.
 - **pandas** and **numpy** are industry standards for data analysis and numerical operations.
+- **matplotlib** and **seaborn** are popular for data visualization.
 - **Jupyter Notebook** allows for interactive, step-by-step data exploration and visualization.

 **Challenges faced:**